Andrew Garcia https://www.safehome.org/author/andrew-garcia/

 Ring Floodlight vs Ring Spotlight: Similarities

-These are definitely not the same cameras.
-They do have some important similarities, though.
-After all, they’re both made by Ring.
-That means they have a number of components in common.
-For instance, their recording component is similar.
-As a result, both offer the same video quality, the same basic quality you’ll find in all Ring cameras (read our full roundup of Ring Cameras and pricing if you want to know more).
+Despite their different functions, these cameras have some important similarities.
+After all, they’re both made by Ring, so they share a number of basic components.
+To start with, they have similar recording components.
+No surprise, then, that both offer the same basic video quality you’ll find in all Ring cameras (read our full roundup of Ring Cameras and pricing if you want to know more).

-It’s also noteworthy that both cameras offer color night vision – a perk of having integrated lights.
-The lights on both can also be controlled remotely via the Ring app, plus you can set them to turn on only when the cameras detect movement.
-That’s a great way to catch burglars on the wrong foot.
+It’s also noteworthy that both cameras offer color night vision — a perk of having integrated lights.
+You can set lights to activate when cameras detect motion.
+That’s a great way to catch burglars on the wrong foot without having to worry about false alerts.
+Or, turn this feature off and use the Ring app to control the lights.

 Ring Spotlight Cam at Twilight